-Each year, nearly 11.6 million Americans fall victim to financial identity theft, according to the Federal Trade Commission.
+Each year, millions of Americans fall victim to financial identity theft, according to the Federal Trade Commission.
 Thieves use your personal information, such as your Social Security or credit card numbers, to commit fraud – opening fraudulent credit card accounts in your name, creating counterfeit checks, activating cellular devices, or obtaining a driver’s license with your name, but using their picture.

 Set up balance alerts through your bank to get an early warning of unauthorized transactions.

 Once your identity has been stolen, it can take years to have fraudulent accounts closed, unauthorized transactions reversed, and your good credit – and your good name – restored.
 To avoid identity theft, follow these seven steps to protect your identity and keep your financial information secure.

 - Monitor your credit report and financial statements regularly.
 Review your financial statements and credit report frequently to look for suspicious activity, such as purchases you didn't make or credit inquiries you don't recognize.
 By reviewing your free credit report each year at AnnualCreditReport.com, you can also potentially uncover any unusual activity.